whiwih/whiwih.github.io/_pages/about.md

 Publications (\*corresponding author)
 ------
-- **Accepted or In Preparation - Journal Papers (As First/Corresponding Author)**
+- **Under Review or In Preparation - Journal Papers (As First/Corresponding Author)**
-    1. Numerical Study on Bubble Merger in a Heated Symmetric Microfluidic T-junction，Thermal science, (Accepted)
-    2. Thermal performance of a long-distance helium two-phase closed thermosyphon, cryogenics,（Minor revision）
-    3. Bubble coalescence dynamics and associated phase change heat transfer within Y-junction microchannel.
-(Under review)
-    4. Experimental investigation on the operation characteristics of long-distance two-phase thermosyphon loop with dual minichannel evaporators.
-(Under review)
-    5. Study on the bubble rising and passing through the confined hole in the stagnant fluid (In Preparation)
-    6. Bubble rising dynamics in the stagnant fluid with different configurations of confined hole (In preparation)
-    7. Manipulating the microchannel flow boiling with the combination between artificial nucleation site and pin fin (In Preparation)
+1. Manipulating the microchannel flow boiling with the combination between artificial nucleation site and pin fin.
-    8. Numerical study on the boiling flow and heat transfer performance for minichannel evaporator (In Preparation)
+2. Numerical study on the boiling flow and heat transfer performance for minichannel evaporator.
+3. Thermal performance of two-phase loop thermosiphon under different filling ratios and heat transfer distances.

 - **Published/Accepted Journal papers**